How do you show for certain that a character has been Killed Off for Real

 Needless to say, this is a Death Trope

 , so spoilers ahead!

 - NCIS: They did this to Mike Franks.
 What showing him die wasn't enough? *sob*

-- One of the Captain Horatio Hornblower R.N.
-TV films featured a scene similar to the Master and Commander example above (produced several years earlier), with a character snarking about another sailor taking such care that you'd think he was sending a gift home to his wife.
+- One of the Horatio Hornblower TV films featured a scene similar to the Master and Commander example above (produced several years earlier), with a character snarking about another sailor taking such care that you'd think he was sending a gift home to his wife.
 The character doing the careful stitching insisted that he just wanted to make sure it was done right.

 - Happens about Once an Episode on any given Police Procedural or Forensic Drama.

 - The Wire, we see Omar's body bag being zipped up in the morgue at the end of an episode.
 Furthermore, in this scene, it's shown that there was a mistake with the ID tags, which the ME has to correct, which further emphasize the point: he's no longer a character, just a statistic.

 - This is seen a lot in Oz, especially during season four.

 - The Simpsons: After Red Barclay dies from beef poisoning during a steak eating contest with Homer, the coroners zip up the body bag on Red.
 They give an extra one to Marge just in case, because Homer doesn't look so good either.